-481 6.
-Conclusions and discussion
+6. Conclusions and discussion

-Greenland and Antarctic ice sheets have been melting and are likely to continue to melt at an 482 accelerating rate over the twenty-first century (Fox-Kemper et al. 2021).
-Meltwater injection into 483 the polar oceans is shown to have multiple significant large-scale climate impacts.
-These impacts 484 express hemispheric asymmetries due to geographical differences that drive distinct feedback 485 processes and response mechanisms.
-In this study, using a fully coupled climate model, we have 486 conducted nine step-function meltwater perturbation experiments, ranging from 500 Gt yr-1 through 487 2000 Gt yr-1 to 5000 Gt yr-1 for Greenland and Antarctica, both separately and together.
-This has 488 enabled us to explore and contrast the global impacts of Greenland and Antarctic meltwater on the 489 climate system.
-490
+The Greenland and Antarctic ice sheets, including the floating ice shelves, have been melting and are likely to continue to melt at an accelerating rate over the twenty-first century (Fox-Kemper et al. 2021).
+Meltwater injection into the polar oceans is shown to have multiple significant large-scale climate impacts.
+These impacts express hemispheric asymmetries due to geographical differences that drive distinct feedback processes and response mechanisms.
+In this study, using a fully-coupled climate model, we have conducted nine step-function meltwater perturbation experiments, ranging from 500 Gt yr-1 through 2000 Gt yr-1 to 5000 Gt yr-1 for Greenland and Antarctica, both separately and together.
+This has enabled us to explore and contrast the global impacts of Greenland and Antarctic meltwater on the climate system.

-A broad summary of the changes induced by meltwater discharges is shown in Fig. 14.
-In 491 the atmosphere, ice-sheet meltwater from both hemispheres can cause significant changes in 492 temperature and circulation, such as cooling from the surface to the tropopause and strengthened 493 Ferrel and Hadley cells (Fig. 14b, top panel).
-For melt-rates up to 2000 Gt yr-1, the Antarctic-494 meltwater-driven changes are greater in magnitude and across a wider latitudinal extent.
-In 495 the ocean, Greenland meltwater weakens the upper cell and NADW formation, associated with 496 anomalous subsurface ocean cooling in the northern high-latitudes.
-Instead, Antarctic meltwater 497 slows down the lower cell and AABW formation, associated with anomalous subsurface ocean 498 warming around Antarctica (Fig. 14b, bottom panel).
-It should be noted that subsurface warming 499 around Antarctica could further accelerate the basal melt of ice shelves (Pritchard et al. 2012; 500 Rintoul et al. 2016), which has not been addressed in the present study.
-501
+A broad summary of the changes induced by meltwater discharge is shown in Fig. 14.
+In the atmosphere, meltwater from Greenland and Antarctica can both cause significant changes in temperature and circulation, such as cooling from the surface to the tropopause and strengthened Ferrel and Hadley cells (Fig. 14b, top panel).
+For melt-rates up to 2000 Gt yr-1, the Antarctic-meltwater-driven changes are greater in magnitude and across a wider latitudinal extent.
+In the ocean, Greenland meltwater weakens the upper cell and NADW formation, associated with anomalous subsurface ocean cooling in the northern high-latitudes.
+Instead, Antarctic meltwater slows down the lower cell and AABW formation, associated with anomalous subsurface ocean warming around Antarctica (Fig. 14b, bottom panel).
+It should be noted that subsurface warming around Antarctica could further accelerate the basal melt of ice shelves (Pritchard et al. 2012; Rintoul et al. 2016), which has not been addressed in the present study.

 Mechanisms controlling the climate response to Greenland and Antarctic meltwater are distinct.
-515 Antarctic meltwater drives surface cooling and sea-ice expansion across the Southern Hemisphere, 516 by suppressing upper-ocean vertical heat exchange and positive ice-albedo feedback.
-A global-scale 517 atmospheric cooling can further develop by reducing the water vapor transfer from the southern 518 high-latitudes to the tropics (Rye et al. 2022).
-The climate response is rather linear for Antarctic 519 melt-rates up to 2000 Gt yr-1, but ultimately becomes sub-linear with the larger melt-rate of 5000 520 Gt yr-1.
-This is caused by the constrained sea-ice edge, as the continued expansion of sea ice 521 outward is capped by the presence of warm waters to the north.
-In contrast, with Greenland 522 meltwater, surface cooling and sea-ice expansion are more geographically confined in the Northern 523
+Antarctic meltwater drives surface cooling and sea-ice expansion across the Southern Hemisphere, by suppressing upper-ocean vertical heat exchange and positive ice-albedo feedback.
+A global-scale atmospheric cooling can further develop by reducing the water vapor transfer from the southern high-latitudes to the tropics (Rye et al. 2022).
+The climate response is rather linear for Antarctic